hivesolutions/git-bot/README.md

-# git_bot
+# Git Bot

-Simple bot for the update and sync of multiple repos
+Simple bot for the update and sync of multiple repos.